vphoebe/beatnik/README.md

     volumes:
       - "/path/on/your/computer/library.db:/library.db"
       - "/path/on/your/computer/library:/library"
-      - "/path/on/your/computer/cookies.json:/cookies.json"
+      # - "/path/on/your/computer/cookies.json:/cookies.json"
     environment:
       - TOKEN=xxxxxxxxxx
       - CLIENT_ID=00000000
     restart: always
 ```

 Change `/path/on/your/computer` to a directory where Beatnik's files can live, such as `/Users/me/Documents/Beatnik`.
-Create the `library` directory there, and then `touch` two empty files for `library.db` and `cookies.json`.
+Create a new folder called `library` inside there.
 Then, update the two environment variables in your Docker compose file:

 | Variable  |  Where to find |
 | ------------ | ------------ |